Share This

 Furthermore, students can be made aware of their Pell Grant eligibility BEFORE they fill out the FAFSA, giving lower-income students a huge incentive to not only submit the financial aid form but seriously consider college as an option in the first place.

-Analysis: These changes provide a big step forward when it comes to college affordability for lower-income families.
+Analysis: These changes provide a big step forward regarding college affordability for lower-income families.

 Author: